profsmith89/participation/README.md

 richness score on the first comment of the conversation and 0 in the richness-score field of every reply, if any, which is what `code.py` would have done and what you'll find in the already-coded output file.

+**Step 6.** Although `analyze.py` produces some statistics, the specific statistics in the paper were generated using `gendata.Rmd` running under RStudio.